People s United Financial Inc. Has $2.55 Million Position in Genuine Parts (NYSE:GPC)

 People s United Financial Inc. reduced its stake in shares of Genuine Parts (NYSE:GPC – Get Rating) by 21.4% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 20,199 shares of the specialty retailer’s stock after selling 5,507 shares during the quarter.
 People s United Financial Inc.’s holdings in Genuine Parts were worth $2,545,000 at the end of the most recent reporting period.

 Several other institutional investors also recently modified their holdings of GPC.
 Capital Analysts LLC grew its position in shares of Genuine Parts by 82.4% in the 4th quarter.
 Capital Analysts LLC now owns 239 shares of the specialty retailer’s stock valued at $34,000 after purchasing an additional 108 shares during the period.
-Quent Capital LLC acquired a new position in shares of Genuine Parts in the 4th quarter valued at approximately $40,000.
-PYA Waltman Capital LLC acquired a new position in shares of Genuine Parts in the 4th quarter valued at approximately $42,000.
-Bromfield Sneider Wealth Advisors acquired a new position in shares of Genuine Parts in the 1st quarter valued at approximately $42,000.
-Finally, US Asset Management LLC acquired a new position in shares of Genuine Parts in the 1st quarter valued at approximately $45,000.
+Quent Capital LLC acquired a new position in Genuine Parts during the 4th quarter worth approximately $40,000.
+PYA Waltman Capital LLC acquired a new position in Genuine Parts during the 4th quarter worth approximately $42,000.
+Bromfield Sneider Wealth Advisors bought a new stake in shares of Genuine Parts during the 1st quarter worth approximately $42,000.
+Finally, US Asset Management LLC bought a new stake in shares of Genuine Parts during the 1st quarter worth approximately $45,000.
 76.92% of the stock is currently owned by institutional investors and hedge funds.

 Genuine Parts Dividend Announcement

 The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 3rd.
-Stockholders of record on Friday, September 2nd will be paid a dividend of $0.895 per share.
+Stockholders of record on Friday, September 2nd will be given a dividend of $0.895 per share.
 This represents a $3.58 dividend on an annualized basis and a dividend yield of 2.26%.
-Genuine Parts’s dividend payout ratio is currently 46.37%.
+Genuine Parts’s dividend payout ratio (DPR) is 46.37%.

 Genuine Parts Company distributes automotive replacement parts, and industrial parts and materials.
 It operates through Automotive Parts Group and Industrial Parts Group segments.
 The company distributes automotive replacement parts for hybrid and electric vehicles, trucks, SUVs, buses, motorcycles, recreational vehicles, farm vehicles, small engines, farm equipment, marine equipment, and heavy duty equipment; and accessory and supply items used by various automotive aftermarket customers, such as repair shops, service stations, fleet operators, automobile and truck dealers, leasing companies, bus and truck lines, mass merchandisers, farms, industrial concerns, and individuals.